warning Coming soon – PHH Mortgage is changing its name! right arrow

 Note: The 3.4 file must be uploaded prior to a loan being submitted for review and the Submit For Review step must be completed for the loan to be considered a good delivery.

 The Delegated Loan - Document Delivery Checklist is required on all PHH loans being submitted for purchase.
-The Seller must include all documentation listed within the PHH Delegated Loan - Document Delivery Checklist as applicable.
+The Client must include all documentation listed within the PHH Delegated Loan - Document Delivery Checklist as applicable.
 Items not provided as indicated on the form may cause a delay in the review and purchase of the loan.

 The information contained in this section does not reflect all required documentation.
-The Seller must use the Delivery Checklist for additional submission requirements and submit any and all documents/information as per Agency guidelines and PHH product parameters and underwriting guidelines.
+The Client must use the Delivery Checklist for additional submission requirements and submit any and all documents/information as per Agency guidelines and PHH product parameters and underwriting guidelines.

 Important Tips

-• The Seller must ensure all AUS conditions have been satisfied.
+• The Client must ensure all AUS conditions have been satisfied.
 AUS provided must match program selected at the time of lock.
 There may be pricing implications if the provided AUS does not match the program selected.

 • The borrower must initial any corrections made.